lizmorgan12/WomenConnect/WomenConnect.md

 ### WomenConnect Event Survey

 **Step 1:**
-Send survey to all attendees post event (within 24 hours) using Google forms or the survey form of your choice
+Send survey to all attendees post event (within 24 hours) usingthe survey form of your choice

 **Sample Questions:**
 - Question 1: On a scale of 1-10, how would you rate this event? (with 1 being - low and 10 being high)